Parametrics of electromagnetic searches for axion dark matter: DM detection experiments

 This scaling can be confirmed by calculations for specific experimental setups.
 In \cite{Chaudhuri:2014dla}, the response of a small cavity in a constant magnetic field was computed, and in~\cite{Kahn:2016aff} a toroidal magnetic field was considered, both displaying the expected $\sim (m L)^2$ suppression.

 The suppressed power absorption directly limits the sensitivity of PQL-limited searches.
 For SQL searches, the $\sim (m L)^2$ suppression of the frequency-averaged $\tchi_i$ value contributes a $\sim (m L)^2$ suppression in ${\rm SNR^2}$, while another factor comes from $U_E/U \sim (m L)^{-2}$ in equation~\ref{equue}, since the electric field fluctuations are only a $\sim (m L)^2$ fraction of the total energy of a $\omega \simeq m$ oscillation.
 For QL searches, the $U_E/U$ suppression itself suppresses the ${\rm SNR}^2$ by $\sim (m L)^4$.
-Consequently, for all of these types of searches, the $g$ sensitivity is suppressed by $\sim (m L)^{-1}$ compared to its higher-frequency scaling.
-A proposal such as~\cite{McAllister:2018ndu}, which claims to avoid this suppression using a simple capacitive pickup, cannot work.\footnote{The specific issue in~\cite{McAllister:2018ndu} appears to be that they do not take into account the full spatial profile of the excitations' electric field. }
+Consequently, for all of these types of searches, the $g$ sensitivity is suppressed by $\sim (m L)^{-1}$ compared to its higher-frequency scaling.\footnote{The proposal in \cite{McAllister:2018ndu} aims to avoid this suppression using a simple capacitive pickup.
+This relies on an alternative interpretation of axion electrodynamics, in which the axion is not necessarily derivatively coupled to SM fields~\cite{Tobar_2019,Tobar_2019_2}.}

 \cite{sclong,scshort} conducted a detailed analysis of SQL-limited detection in the quasi-static regime, assuming a given axion-induced flux coupled through a pickup loop of given inductance.
 In agreement with our analysis, the ${\rm SNR}^2$ limit they obtain is parametrically given by equation~\ref{eqsnr22sp}, suppressed by $(m L)^4$.